Do you think your spouse is generally a good (enough) parent?

 - Have a complicated pension

-- Are incapable of communicating to any place of satisfactory resolution– where both parties feel adequately satisfied (i.e., less unhappy) with results
+- Are incapable of communicating to a place of satisfactory resolution on your own (where both parties feel adequately satisfied with results)